WKST-FM: History

 and had a MOR format until 1976, when it simulcasted WTAE (AM) during the day and played disco at night, and became known as "Disco 96."
 As disco began to wane in popularity, the station flipped to a rock-leaning top 40 format as WXKX (96KX or "96 Kicks").
 96KX added live talent and thrived for the next five years, becoming the frequency's most highly rated format for three decades.
 WXKX also aired Pittsburgh Steelers games, including the Steelers' 35-31 victory over the Dallas Cowboys in Super Bowl XIII and the Steelers' 31-19 victory over the Los Angeles Rams in Super Bowl XIV.
 On January 17, 1983, faced with new competition from WBZZ (B-94), the station shifted to a more mainstream top 40 format and became "HitRadio 96."
 The call letters were changed to WHTX on March 25, 1983.

 Later in the decade, the station evolved into a gold-based adult contemporary format as "Gold 96".
 On June 26, 1991, it switched calls to WVTY ("Variety 96") and format to an Adult Top 40 approach, which in turn would lead to a Modern AC format ("96.1 The River") beginning November 26, 1997.
 New call letters WDRV followed on February 27, 1998.

-On February 12, 1999 at 5 p.m., WDRV returned to Adult Top 40, this time as WPHH ("Mix 96.1").
-On September 29, 2000, at 5 p.m., they switched to the current CHR format and became WKST-FM, "96.1 Kiss".
+On February 12, 1999, at 5 pm, WDRV returned to Adult Top 40, this time as WPHH ("Mix 96.1").
+On September 29, 2000, at 5 pm, it switched to a CHR format and became WKST-FM, "96.1 Kiss".

 During its first four years, WKST waged a battle with WBZZ by countering WBZZ's conventional Top 40/CHR approach with WKST's Rhythmic flavor.
 In 2007, the rivalry resumed again when CBS revived "B94" and began going after the same 18-34 audience that WKST had managed to attract.
 However, B94 still could not compete with WKST-FM and would switch formats again, this time to sports talk in 2010.
-In 2012, WKST-FM became the first Top 40 (CHR) in Pittsburgh radio history to record #1 6+ and 12+ ratings.
+In 2012, WKST-FM became the first Top 40 (CHR) in Pittsburgh radio history to record No. 1 6+ and 12+ ratings.

 Programming

-WKST's musical direction had always favored rhythmic and dance hits since its 2000 debut.
+WKST initially favored rhythmic and dance hits before moving in a more mainstream direction.
 With B94 changing formats after Valentine's Day 2010, WKST-FM became the only top 40 station in Pittsburgh.

 WKST is the Pittsburgh affiliate for "On Air with Ryan Seacrest" weekdays, the iHeartRadio Countdown on Saturday mornings, and "American Top 40" on Sunday mornings.

+Local air staff on the station include Mikey & Big Bob of The Morning Freak Show, afternoon host Tall Cathy, night/weekend host Justin, weekend/fill-in host Kasper, and Club Kiss/weekend host DJ Bonics.